Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-01-Named_Entity_Recognition_with_Bidirectional_LSTM-CNNs.md

 Named entity recognition is a challenging task that has traditionally required large amountsof knowledge in the form of feature engineering and lexicons to achieve high performance.
 In this paper, they present a novel neural network architecture that automatically detects word- and character-level features using a hybrid bidirectional LSTM and CNN architecture, eliminating the need for most feature engineering.
 They also propose a novel method of encoding partial lexicon matches in neural networks and compare it to existing approaches.
 Extensive evaluation shows that, given only tokenized text and publicly available word embeddings </div>

 <div class="alert alert-success" role="alert"><i class="fa fa-paperclip fa-lg"></i> <b>Download URL: </b><br>
-  <a href="https://www.aclweb.org/anthology/P17-1152/">The paper: Enhanced LSTM for Natural Language Inference  Chen et al. 2017 ACL</a>
+  <a href="https://www.aclweb.org/anthology/P17-1152/">The paper: Named Entity Recognition with Bidirectional LSTM-CNNs.
+Chiu and Nichols 2016 TACL</a>
 </div>

 # Reference